italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

             }
     }

-**Step 4 (Status Attestation Response)**: The Issuer then returns the Status Attestation to the Wallet Instance, as in the following non-normative example.
+**Step 4 (Status Assertion Response)**: The response MUST include a JSON object with a member named `status_assertion_responses`, which contains the Status Assertions and or the Status Assertion Errors related to the request made by the Wallet Instance, as in the following non-normative example.

 .. code::

-    HTTP/1.1 201 Created
+    HTTP/1.1 200 Created
 	Content-Type: application/json

 	{
-        "status_attestation": "eyJhbGciOiJFUzI1NiIsInR5cCI6IndhbGxldC1...",
+		"status_assertion_responses": ["${base64url(json({typ: status-assertion+jwt, ...}))}.payload.signature", ... ]
 	}
+The member `status_assertion_responses` MUST be an array of strings, where each of them represent a Status Assertion Response object, as defined in [the section Status Assertion](#status-assertion) or a Status Assertion Error object, as defined in [the section Status Error](#status-assertion-error).

+For each entry in the `status_assertion_responses` array, the following requirements are met:

+- Each element in the array MUST match the corresponding element in the request array at the same position index to which it is related, eg: _[requestAboutA, requestAboutB]_ produces _[responseAboutA, responseErrorAboutB]_.

+- Each element MUST contain the error or the status of the assertion using the `typ` member. set to "status-assertion+{jwt,cwt}" or "status-assertion-error+{jwt,cwt}", depending by the object type.

+- The corresponding entry in the response MUST be of the same data format as requested.
+For example, if the entry in the request is "jwt", then the entry at the same position in the response MUST also be "jwt".

-Status Attestation HTTP Request
+Status Assertion HTTP Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The requests to the *Credential status endpoint* of the Issuers MUST be HTTP with method POST, using the same mandatory parameters as in the :ref:`Table of Credential Request parameters <table_revocation_request_params>`.
 These MUST be encoded in ``application/x-www-form-urlencoded`` format.